 We provide lessons for the beginner through advanced rider focusing on the importance of a classically correct seat.
-Whether you ride English or Western, we will help you communicate clearly with your horse for balanced and correct movement.
+Whether you ride English or Western, we will help you communicate clearly with your horse for balanced movement.

 Exercises for balance will occur on a lunge line until you feel you are ready to perform them independently.
 No two students advance at the same rate, and we will work at your comfort level.
 For those that bring their horses to lessons, we will also work on desensitizing your horse to a variety of conditions while under saddle.

 Lessons are available in all-around horsemanship, western patterns, HUS, dressage, western dressage, and hunt/jump to 3'.